jwhited02/MyPortfolio/Machine_Learning/README.md

 #### Removed Variables:
 - The `EIN` and `NAME` columns were removed from the dataset because they are identification numbers that do not contribute to the prediction.

-Google Colab was used to complete this project, and it is recommended to run this code.
+##### Google Colab was used to complete this project, and it is recommended to run this program.
 ---